FAQs for Residential Tenants during the coronavirus health crisis

 Tenancy Assistance and Advocacy Program (TAAP) services help Victorians who have a private residential tenancy agreement and are experiencing financial hardship

-For more information, please visit https:// www.consumer.vic.gov.au
+For more information, please see the below link: www.consumer.vic.gov.au